African-Robotics-Unit/boom-firmware/README.md

+# Usage
+Connect the board to the Speedgoat.
+The orange LED on the Teensy will come on for about 0.5 seconds and then turn off again.
+Do not move the boom during this time as this is the IMU being calibrated.
+Once the LED is off, lift the boom arm and the rotate the pivoting end (only if installed) past their encoder index points.
+Once the encoders have been indexed the orange LED will remain on.
+This means the boom is ready and is currently sending state data to the Speedgoat.

 # Communication
 The boom uses RS485 at 1M baud to send data to the Speedgoat.
 Data frames are sent at 1kHz.